coderamen666/srd-v3.5-md/spells/spells-m-o.md

 -   Protecting a city from an earthquake, volcanic eruption, flood, or other major natural disaster.

-In any event, a request that is out of line with the deity's (or alignment's) nature is refused.
+In any event, a request that is out of line with the deity’s (or alignment’s) nature is refused.

 A duplicated spell allows saving throws and spell resistance as normal, but the save DCs are as for a 9th-level spell.
 When a *miracle*